 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.22% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-In addition, Linn Creek is a college town.
-There are a lot of students in Linn Creek attending college, and as a result Linn Creek provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Linn Creek is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Linn Creek enrolled in college, Linn Creek has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Linn Creek is worth considering.

 Compared to the rest of the country, citizens of Linn Creek spend much less time in their cars: on average, their commute to work is only 18.73 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 Being a small city, Linn Creek does not have a public transit system used by locals to get to and from work.